A metric boundary theory for Carnot groups: Introduction

-\begin{thmb} The horofunction boundary of $\HHR$ equipped with a layered sup norm is full-dimensional, i.e., has codimension 1.
+\begin{thmb} The horofunction boundary of $\HHR$ equipped with a layered sup norm built of polyhedral or smooth norms is $2n$-dimensional.
 Except for non-separated norms, the horofunction boundary is homeomorphic to a $2n$-dimensional button pillow, that is, a $2n$-dimensional sphere with closed neighborhoods of the north and south poles identified. \end{thmb}

-On the other hand, for the family of filiform Lie groups, there is a threshold in dimension, and hence in nilpotency class, at which the horofunction boundary is no longer full-dimensional.
+On the other hand, for the family of filiform Lie groups, there is a threshold in dimension, and hence in nilpotency class, at which the horofunction boundary no longer has the expected dimension.

-\begin{thmc} When equipped with a layered sup norm, the horofunction boundary of the filiform group $L_n$ (of the first kind) has dimension $n-1$ for $2\leq n \leq 7$ and dimension strictly less than $n-1$ when $n\geq 8$. \end{thmc}
+\begin{thmc} When equipped with a layered sup norm built of polyhedral or smooth norms, the horofunction boundary of the filiform group $L_n$ (of the first kind) has dimension $n-1$ for $2\leq n \leq 7$ and dimension strictly less than $n-1$ when $n\geq 8$. \end{thmc}

-Theorem C provides the first known examples of Carnot groups whose horofunction boundaries are not full-dimensional.
-This threshold at dimension 8 begs further exploration to understand how the dimension of the boundary depends on the nilpotency class and the structure of the grading.
+Theorem C provides the first known examples of Carnot groups whose horofunction boundaries are not of the expected dimension.
+This threshold at dimension 8 is curious and begs for further exploration into how the dimension of the boundary depends on the nilpotency class and the structure of the grading.